ferrous-systems/rust-exercises/exercise-book/src/cpp-interop.md

 `autocxx` helps us automate this bridge, up to a point, and we'll see how to overcome its limitations and understand where they come from.

-To get started, we've provided a header-only C++ library called [rapidcsv](https://github.com/d99kris/rapidcsv) inside `rust-exercises/exercise-templates/cpp-interop` that can load and process CSV files.
+To get started, we'll download a header-only C++ library called [rapidcsv](https://github.com/d99kris/rapidcsv) inside `rust-exercises/exercise-templates/cpp-interop` that can load and process CSV files.

 `autocxx` works by inspecting the declared data structures  in `rapidcsv.h` and generating the necessary methods and types from the Rust side.